hypermedia-app/Alcaeus/gitbook/api-documentation/supported-property.md

 {% endrunkit %}

 {% hint style="tip" %}
- `getProperties()` always returns all properties, even if the are not used in the given resource.
+ `getProperties()` always returns all properties, even if those not used in a given resource.
  They can be filtered as seen above by excluding results with an empty `objects` array.
 {% endhint %}